Mohamad-Alhamwi/Shell_Spawning_X64_Shellcode/README.md

 # X64 Linux Shellcode for Spawning /bin/sh with Privilege Retention

 This repository contains an x64 Linux shellcode designed to spawn a `/bin/sh` shell with the `-p` option enabled, preserving the effective user ID (EUID).
-Unlike typical shellcode optimized for minimal size, this code does not prioritize size reduction and contains two null bytes.
+The shellcode is 44 bytes in length and is entirely null byte-free.
+Unlike typical shellcode optimized for minimal size, this code does not prioritize size reduction.
+While it could be further refined to reduce its size, achieving maximum size efficiency is not the primary goal of this implementation.

 ## Key Features
 - Shellcode that spawns a `/bin/sh` shell.